pcda17/pcda17.github.io/week-01.md

     cp test.txt test2.txt
     ls

-> **Tip:** If you’re midway through typing the name of a pre-existing file in the shell, you can press tab to compete the name automatically.
+> **Tip:** If you’re midway through typing the name of a pre-existing file in the shell, you can press tab to complete the filename automatically.

-Let’s rename our new text file using `mv` then check the change with `ls`.
-Then we’ll delete the file with `rm`.
+Let’s rename our new text file with the `mv` command, then view the contents of the current directory with `ls`.

     mv test2.txt test3.txt
     ls

+Next, delete the file we just created using `rm`.

     rm test3.txt

 Another useful file path shortcut is `../`, which refers to the parent directory of our current location on the file tree.
 Let’s use it to `cd` back to Desktop.